 We use a variety of phonic based scheme books which are matched to a child's phonic level.
-These include: Floppy Phonics, Dandelion Readers, Rising Stars, Oxford Reading Tree and non-scheme books.
+These include: Floppy's Phonics, Dandelion Readers, Jolly Readers, Oxford Reading Tree and non-scheme books.
 Children who do not met the Year 1 National requirements for Phonics (secure Phase 5), receive additional support, using the Project X Code scheme.
 The Accelerated Reader Scheme is used in KS1 and KS2 to promote and encourage independent reading.

 Children learn grammar and spellings appropriate to their needs and to help them write with fluency and efficiency.
 A great emphasis throughout the school is placed upon the development of speaking and listening skills.
 To develop these skills a variety of activities are integrated into both the English lesson and throughout the curriculum, from group discussion and debates, to various drama activities.

-Children in Foundation Stage and Key Stage 1 take part in phonics lesson for 20 minutes each day.
+Children in Foundation Stage and Key Stage 1 take part in phonics lesson for 20 minutes each session.

 Here are some of the resources that we use in our lessons:

-flashcards showing the tricky words, graphemes and decodable words in each Phonics Phase
+flashcards showing the memory words, graphemes and decodable words in each Phonics Phase

 A4 wipeable whiteboards and dry wipe pens- very useful for handwriting and sentence writing

 messy play materials; dough, foam, sand, hair gel, magic sand, alien slime/putty and lots of messy manipulative materials to use to form and write letters sounds, games such as; treasure or bin, cross the river, word hunt, bingo, phonics kung fu, robot disco and many more